 If there are a large number of people wishing to speak, the chair may give the first opportunity to Robbinsdale residents and property owners.

 Each person is limited to 3 minutes to address the Planning Commission on the land use elements of the redevelopment proposal (refer to the public hearing notice).
 If one person is speaking on behalf of a group, that person can request additional time (this is at the discretion of the Commission and usually is not more than 10-15 minutes).
 If the comments at the meeting are repetitive or not related to the issues being reviewed by the Planning Commission, the chair has discretion to ask people is anyone has anything new to contribute to the related items outlined in the public hearing notice.
 The chair may also provide an opportunity to first hear from residents.
 Questions will be answered once everyone has asked all questions.
 Staff and/or the applicant will provide answers to each of the relevant questions asked.
-There may be additional time if people have new questions raised by the answered provided.
+There may be additional time if people have new questions raised by the answers provided.

 At that point the public hearing portion of the meeting is closed and the Planning Commissioners discuss the proposal and formulate a recommendation.
 They may ask questions of staff and/or the applicant for clarification.
 Once the public hearing portion of the meeting is closed, no additional comments will be taken from the public at the Planning Commission meeting.

-The recommendation will be in a form of a motion.
+The recommendation will be in the form of a motion.
 The staff report includes a suggested outline of findings of facts and conditions -- the Planning Commission has the discretion to edit or add to this based on information received at the public hearing.

 The Planning Commission report, minutes, and recommendations become part of the report to the City Council including any written correspondence received as part of the public hearing.